 Ingredients of chicken chaap masala

-- Take a pan with 4 green cardamoms, 5 cloves, 1/2 tsp whole white pepper, 1-inch cinnamon stick, 3/4 tsp shah or shahi jeera, 1/2 tsp whole black pepper and 1 1/2 tsp dry rose petals, 1/2 of a mace and 1/4 of a nutmeg.
-Dry roast it.
-Then ground the all roasted masalas and turn it into a fine powdered form.
+- Take a pan with 4 green cardamoms, 5 cloves, 1/2 teaspoon whole white pepper, 1-inch cinnamon stick, 3/4 teaspoon shahi jeera or shah jeere(in bengali language), 1/2 teaspoon whole black pepper, and 1+1/2 teaspoon dry rose petals, 1/2 of a mace, and 1/4 of nutmeg(as shown in the pic).

 Prepare chicken chaap

-- First, take a pan, add 1 1/2 tbsp poppy seeds, 1 1/2 tsp melon seeds and 8 cashew nut and dry roast it and then soak it in water for 15-20 mins.
+- First, heat a pan, add 1+1/2 tablespoon poppy seeds, 1+1/2 teaspoon melon seeds(charmagaj in Bengali), and 8 cashew nuts and dry roast on low heat and then keep them in water to soak for 15-20 mins.

-- Then take 2 medium-sized onions, peel it out and make a deep slit from its top and boil it well.
+- Then take 2 medium-sized onions, peel their skin out, and make a deep slit from its top and boil it well.

-- Then add soaked poppy seeds, melon seeds, and cashew nuts to the grinder jar and make a smooth paste out of it.
+- Then add soaked poppy seeds, melon seeds, and cashew nuts to the blender jar and make a smooth paste out of it.

-- Add 2 tsp kashmiri red chilli powder and turmeric powder and lastly squeeze the 1/2 lemon(bigger) or add 2 tbsp lemon juice to it.
+- Add 2 teaspoons of Kashmiri red chilli powder and 1 teaspoon of turmeric powder and lastly squeeze the 1/2 lemon(from a bigger size lemon) or add 2 tablespoons lemon juice to it.

-- Lastly, add 1 tbsp of sattu or roasted gram flour to it and mix it together.
-Then keep it in the refrigerator for 3-4 hrs.
+- Lastly, add 1 tablespoon of sattu(chhatu in Bengali) or roasted gram flour(shown in the pic below) to the marination and mix it together.
+Then keep the marination in the refrigerator for 3-4 hrs.

 Making of chicken chaap

-- After 3-4 hrs, take out the marinated chicken from the refrigerator and place a flat and wide-bottomed pan on the low heat, add ghee, Dalda and refined oil with 3 tbsp each to it.
+- Place a flat and wide-bottomed pan on low heat, add ghee, Dalda, and refined oil/vegetable oil with 3 tablespoons each in the hot pan.

-- In the meantime, take 4 tbsp lukewarm milk in a bowl and add 1 pinch of saffron strands to it.
-And later crush the soaked saffron strands pressing by fingers.
+- In the meantime, take 4 tablespoons of lukewarm milk in a bowl and add 1 pinch of saffron strands to the milk(shown in the pic).
+Once saffron is soaked in milk later crush the saffron strands pressing with your finger tips.